Jobs for April: Flowers

 When pruning perennials some plants benefit from having their flowering shoots thinned out.
 Although this results in fewer blooms, they are larger and of better quality.
 Delphiniums, lupins and phlox all benefit from this process.

-Divide herbaceous perennials when they are too large for their allotted space, are flowering poorly or have lost their shape.
+Divide herbaceous perennials early in the month if they are too large for their allotted space, are flowering poorly or have lost their shape.
 Bamboos and clumps of bulbs or rhizomes can be divided in the same way.
 When transplanting the divisions make sure they have roots, shoots, and are given adequate water to settle into their new positions.

 Perennials that are showing new shoots from the crown can be propagated via basal stem cuttings.
 Shoots 8-10cm (3-4in) high are cut from the parent plant with a sharp knife.
-Sometimes a piece of root can be taken with the cutting (which speeds establishment), but stems can be cut without root, and then dipped in hormone rooting powder before striking into growing medium, as for softwood cuttings.
+Sometimes a piece of root can be taken with the cutting (which speeds establishment), but stems can be cut without root and prepared as softwood cuttings.

 General maintenance